Daniel-P-Arevalo/cse15l-lab-reports/lab-report-1-week-2.md

 With remote connecting we are able to copy files to and from the remote computer.
 To do this we use the command scp on the client, so first log out of the remote server by pressing Ctrl + D or running the command exit.
 After that input this command:

->scp <File Name> cs15lsp22zz@ieng6.ucsd.edu:~/
+>scp **File Name** cs15lsp22zz@ieng6.ucsd.edu:~/

-Now if you log back in you and type the command ls you should be able to see the file there.
+Now if you log back in and type the command ls you should be able to see the file there.

 ![scp](scp.png)